GAD-DIMNT-CPTEC/GSIBerror/docs/en/install.md

 It is also possible to use `conda` to install the `GSIBerror` package.
 In the same way demonstrated by using the `venv`, use `conda` to create the virtual environment and install the `GSIBerror` package using `pip`:

-## Conda

-To install using `conda`, first make sure to have either Anaconda or Miniconda installed on your computer, then use the command:

 ```bash linenums="1"
 conda create -n GSIBerror python=3.8.2
 conda activate GSIBerror